 The tweet from Dr. Amish Shah caught my eye: “We experienced a medical issue on the flight back today, and I was asked to respond.”
 On this D.C. to Phoenix flight, Shah was called in to help a passenger suffering a severe allergic reaction, and Allergic Living asked me to investigate.

 In our phone conversation, Shah’s first words were: “It was a very eventful flight.”
-His skills as an ER physician were put to good use, as he treated a passenger with a nut allergy suffering anaphylaxis.
+His skills as an ER physician were put to good use, as he treated a passenger with a nut allergy suffering anaphylaxis, and an emergency landing would be required.

 At the start of the five-hour flight, the American Airlines (AA) crew made an announcement asking passengers not to consume nuts because of a passenger on board with a severe allergy – a reference to the traveler who would soon experience a medical emergency.

 In addition to being an emergency physician, Shah is a lawmaker representing a Phoenix district in the Arizona State Legislature.
-He told me that about 90 minutes into the flight, the crew announced they needed a physician’s help.
+About 90 minutes into the flight, the crew announced they needed a physician’s help.

 Shah quickly assessed the situation with the middle-aged woman, who’d brought the wrong purse – the one that did not contain her epinephrine auto-injector.
 The doctor asked the flight crew immediately for the emergency medical kit.
 The pulse oximeter inside was not working, so he says he initially used his Apple Watch to monitor her vitals.
 (The oximeter would work later when the batteries were replaced.)